operio-dev/operio-whitepaper/docs/04_architecture.md

 At the heart of our technical architecture lies a sophisticated multi-provider AI integration strategy that leverages the world's most advanced artificial intelligence systems.
 We maintain active integrations with OpenAI GPT-4 for complex reasoning and creative problem-solving, Anthropic Claude 3.5 Sonnet for analytical tasks and compliance-focused operations, and fine-tuned versions of Alibaba's open-source Qwen models for specialized business functions.

 This multi-provider approach, validated by successful implementations like Manus AI's architecture, serves multiple strategic purposes.
-First, it ensures resilience—no single AI provider failure can compromise our system's operations.
-Second, it enables optimization—different AI models excel at different types of cognitive tasks, and our orchestration layer automatically routes requests to the most suitable intelligence.
-Third, it future-proofs our platform—as new AI capabilities emerge, we can integrate them seamlessly without disrupting existing operations.
+First, it ensures resilience so no single AI provider failure can compromise our system's operations.
+Second, it enables optimization where different AI models excel at different types of cognitive tasks, and our orchestration layer automatically routes requests to the most suitable intelligence.
+Third, it future-proofs our platform: as new AI capabilities emerge, we can integrate them seamlessly without disrupting existing operations.

 The integration operates through our custom TypeScript framework for function calling, which provides type-safe interactions between AI agents and business logic.
 This ensures that AI actions are predictable, auditable, and compliant with enterprise requirements while maintaining the flexibility to leverage the unique capabilities of different AI providers.

 ### Cloud-Native Scalability with Kubernetes Orchestration

 Our entire system is architected as a cloud-native, containerized ecosystem orchestrated through Kubernetes on AWS infrastructure.
-This is not merely a deployment choice—it is a fundamental architectural decision that enables capabilities impossible with traditional monolithic systems.
+This is not merely a deployment choice, it is a fundamental architectural decision that enables capabilities impossible with traditional monolithic systems.

 Every component of Operio, from individual agent modules to the core orchestration engine, operates as an independent microservice.
 This granular architecture enables unprecedented scalability flexibility.
 During peak business periods, such as end-of-quarter sales pushes or seasonal inventory cycles, computational resources can be allocated dynamically to specific modules experiencing increased demand, while other components continue operating at baseline efficiency.